-Later that year at a National Fitness Conference, I saw a demonstration using the tool from that flyer, on the main stage at the expo.
+Later that year, at a National Fitness Conference, I saw a demonstration using the tool from that flyer on the main stage at the expo.
 The instructors were sweating and appeared to be working hard.
 I thought someone must have sprayed them with water to make the workout appear intense, and this thought was reaffirmed when the distributor offered me one of these sticks to join in.
-It weighed nothing and this was going to give me a workout??
+It weighed nothing, and this was going to give me a workout??
 What a joke!

-So I walked away with my pride intact and head held high, not having been suckered into an absurd exercise fad purchase.
+So I walked away with my pride intact, and head held high, not having been suckered into an absurd exercise fad purchase.
 No way was I being fooled!

-As I stepped forward something unexpected happened.
+As I stepped forward, something unexpected happened.

-As I stepped out of the exercise and removed the stick off my shoulders, I asked how I could change the resistance – ‘Oh by simply turning the stick so that the bands could wrap around the end of the stick’.
+As I stepped out of the exercise and removed the stick from my shoulders, I asked how I could change the resistance – ‘Oh, by simply turning the stick so that the bands could wrap around the end of the stick’.
 It was the best OMG moment!
 So I didn’t have to lose circulation in my hands!
 I could tighten it a little or a lot.
 And it was so simple.
 I didn’t have to worry about anchoring the bands as they were looped around my feet.

 I WAS SOLD!